niusj03/23summer/content/_index.md

 This seminar focuses primarily on important topics in deep learning, specifically self-supervised learning.
 The topics will range from an introduction to self-supervised learning to the latest advancements.
 We also welcome individuals from related fields to share their insights, such as transfer learning, meta-learning, and so on.
 Depending on our progress, some signigicant and parctical topics like optimizers and backbones may also incorporated as additional sessions.

-We will be hosting a group study on deep learning at each Thursday 19:30 - 21:00 pm in Business Hall 314 (The first week will be at Tuesday 11:00 - 12:30 am in Business Hall 314).
+We will be hosting a group study on deep learning at each Thursday 19:30 - 21:00 pm in Business Hall 314 (The first week will be at Wednesday 11:00 - 12:30 am in Business Hall 314).
 The online link will be released very soon.

 ## Remarks